MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

-   :meth:`~nmrstarlib.nmrstarlib.StarFile.chem_shifts_by_residue` method that organizes chemical shits into :py:class:`list` of :py:class:`collections.OrderedDict` data structures (`keys` - sequence id, `values` - chemical shift data) - one for each protein chain, if multiple chains are present within file:
+   :meth:`~nmrstarlib.nmrstarlib.StarFile.chem_shifts_by_residue` method that organizes chemical shits into :py:class:`list` of :py:class:`collections.OrderedDict` data structures (`keys` - sequence id, `values` - chemical shift data) - one for each protein chain, if multiple chains are present within the file:

       >>> starfile.chem_shifts_by_residue()
       [OrderedDict([